 History of Landscape Architecture

-Landscape architecture is the art and science of arranging functions and spaces within the ecology of the land and the culture of the humans who inhabit it.
+Landscape Architecture is the art and science of arranging functions and spaces within the ecology of the land and the culture of the humans who inhabit it.
 Survey of the history of humans as it is expressed in such diverse areas as urban form, community planning, gardens, parks and recreational areas, agricultural patterns and land management.
 Open to all students.
-(H and N)
+(H, N)

 Theories of Landscape Architecture